image-js/hog/README.md

 # HOG feature descriptor (Histogram of oriented gradients)

+## Principe

+The main feature of this repository will compute the [HOG descriptor](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) of an image.
+The HOG descriptors are useful for image recognition and image detection.
+You can find a good tutorial about HOG descriptors [here](http://mccormickml.com/2013/05/09/hog-person-detector-tutorial/).

 ## Usage

 ### extractHOG(image[, options])

-Generate a vector which corresponds to the HOG descriptor of an image [HOG feature descriptor](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients).
+Generate a vector which corresponds to the HOG descriptor of an image.
 Returns an array of float.

 __arguments__